Jimbo

 Maybe 2 hours on the water and 15 or so Cutthroats to hand.

-Heaven had allowed just enough time for some fun, before the weatherman was proved right.
+Heaven had allowed just enough time for some fun, before the weatherman was proved right.-

-• This reply was modified 4 months, 3 weeks ago by Jimbo.
+This reply was modified 7 months ago by

-• This reply was modified 4 months, 3 weeks ago by Jimbo.
+This reply was modified 7 months ago by

-• This reply was modified 4 months, 3 weeks ago by Jimbo.
+This reply was modified 7 months ago by

 All good questions about the Simms boots.
 I have been using their boots from the very beginning.
 I guess the best answer is they fit my feet well.
 And lace up, well because I ‘ve always used lace up boots.
 My friend Joe uses Korkers dial ups and likes them.
 The funny thing is his Korkers started coming apart at the toes too.
 He went and bought some epoxy to glue them back together and then the next day we went fishing I looked at my boots, just because, and that’s when I noticed the toes on my Simms were just starting to come apart.
 He said it is not uncommon among the anglers using their boots in warmer waters.
 He’d been fishing in Hawaii and I had been fishing the upper Guad around Hunt.

-• This reply was modified 4 months, 3 weeks ago by Jimbo.
+This reply was modified 7 months ago by

 “Revisiting an old Friend”